MicrosoftDocs/MIMDocs/MIMDocs/pam/high-availability-disaster-recovery-considerations-bastion-environment.md

 - users to request activation
 - users to have Kerberos tickets consumable by resources in existing forest
 - MIM to monitor the existing forest domains
-- MIM to send email vail mail servers located in the existing forest.
+- MIM to send email via mail servers located in the existing forest.

 ### Minimal high availability topologies